squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/getting-started/basic-usage.md

 * Likewise a height needs to be specified in pixels using the `height="150"` attribute.
 * The width of each bar is specified in pixels with the `hwidth="28"` attribute.
 * `activeon="click"` tells the horizontal accordion library which mouse event to listen for: `click` or `mouseover`.
 We would typically recommend using `click` unless you have a good reason to use `mouseover`.
-* Which pane is open by default can be customised by changing the `active="0"` attribute to the number of the pane that should be open.
+* Which panel is open by default can be customised by changing the `active="0"` attribute to the number of the panel that should be open.
 Numbering always starts at 0 and increments by 1 as you move from left to right.
 * How fast the panels animate can be adjusted with the `speed="800"` attribute.
 The number is the number of milliseconds (ms) the animation should take.
-* Setting `autoplay="true"` will cause the horizontal accordion panels to automatically open without being clicked, for example to showcase a series of pictures. `cyclespeed="6000"` specifies the time in milliseconds (ms) to wait before opening the next pane.
+* Setting `autoplay="true"` will cause the horizontal accordion panels to automatically open without being clicked, for example to showcase a series of pictures. `cyclespeed="6000"` specifies the time in milliseconds (ms) to wait before opening the next panel.
 Note: 1000 milliseconds = 1 second.
 It's recommended, if you set `autoplay="true"` that you also set `pauseonhover="true"` to allow the user to interact with the horizontal accordion.
 With this setting enabled the animation will stop if the mouse cursor is over the horizontal accordion.
 * Horizontal accordions use a different library to the accordions and tabs, and it ships with its own themes.
 We have customised the library to allow it to use the jQuery UI theme you have chosen and this is set as the default for horizontal accordions.
 Other themes you can set with `theme="…"` include `basic`, `dark`, `light`, and `stitch`.
 * Set `rounded="true"` if you want a more rounded appearance.
 Set `enumerate="true"` if you want each panel to be numbered in the horizontal accordion.